CDlizard/weirdring/README.md

 Come visit [here](https://weirdring.netlify.app/)!

-Our community webring is dedicated to the genre of Weirdcore.
-This eclectic and quirky style of music and art is characterized by its unconventional, eclectic, and often bizarre qualities.
-If you're a fan of the strange and unusual, this is the webring for you!

 A webring is a network of websites linked together in a circular structure, creating a collective community with a shared interest.
 Webrings were popular in the early days of the internet as a way for people to navigate and discover related websites.

 ## Requirements: